Chemical nomenclature: Differing needs of chemical nomenclature and lexicography

-The rapid pace at which meanings can change on the web, in particular for chemical compounds with perceived health benefits, rightly or wrongly ascribed, complicate the monosemy of nomenclature (and so access to SAR understanding).
-Specific examples appear on the polyphenols article, where varying web and common-use definitions conflict with any accepted chemical nomenclature connecting polyphenol structure and bioactivity).
+The rapid pace at which meanings can change on the internet, in particular for chemical compounds with perceived health benefits, ascribed rightly or wrongly, complicate the monosemy of nomenclature (and so access to SAR understanding).
+Specific examples appear in the Polyphenol article, where varying internet and common-use definitions conflict with any accepted chemical nomenclature connecting polyphenol structure and bioactivity.

 History

+Alchemical names
-The nomenclature of alchemy is rich in description, but does not effectively meet the aims outlined above.
-Opinions differ about whether this was deliberate on the part of the early practitioners of alchemy or whether it was a consequence of the particular (and often esoteric) theoretical framework in which they worked.

-While both explanations are probably valid to some extent, it is remarkable that the first "modern" system of chemical nomenclature appeared at the same time as the distinction (by Lavoisier) between elements and compounds, in the late eighteenth century.
+The nomenclature of alchemy is descriptive, but does not effectively represent the functions mentioned above.
+Opinions differ about whether this was deliberate on the part of the early practitioners of alchemy or whether it was a consequence of the particular (and often esoteric) theories according to which they worked.
+While both explanations are probably valid to some extent, it is remarkable that the first "modern" system of chemical nomenclature appeared at the same time as the distinction (by French chemist Antoine Lavoisier) between elements and compounds, during the late eighteenth century.

+Méthode de nomenclature chimique

 The French chemist Louis-Bernard Guyton de Morveau published his recommendations in 1782, hoping that his "constant method of denomination" would "help the intelligence and relieve the memory".
-The system was refined in collaboration with Berthollet, de Fourcroy and Lavoisier, and promoted by the latter in a textbook that would survive long after his death at the guillotine in 1794.
-The project was also espoused by Jöns Jakob Berzelius, who adapted the ideas for the German-speaking world.
+The system was refined in Méthode de nomenclature chimique, published in 1787 in collaboration with Lavoisier, Claude Louis Berthollet, and Antoine-François de Fourcroy, and translated into English as Method of Chymical Nomenclature by James St. John in 1788.
+Méthode de nomenclature chimique contained handy dictionaries in which older chemical names were listed with their new counterparts and vice versa.
+New names were provided in both French and Latin for the benefit of an international readership.
+For a modern reader these dictionaries are still useful, but now to discover and understand older names, rather than the new.
+In the English version, the new names had been adapted to English, though they did not always align with current conventions.
+St. John used "acetat" instead of "acetate" for example.
+For gases, the word "gas" ("gaz") was being popularized by its consistent use in the new names, whereas the old names used the affix "air".